-- When you log into GatherContent, you'll see the project dashboard
+When you log into GatherContent, you'll see the project view

-- Your project dashboard will have some example projects
+Your project view will have access to our example projects

 Check these out to see how projects in GatherContent can be used.
 You can also play with these example projects and users to test out GatherContent's features in a real-life environment.

 Items are the content pieces inside a project.
-You'll find the items on the content hub of a project, inside folders, or by choosing the 'All items' view.
+You'll find the items in the content hub of a project.
 Each named page on the list is an item.
 Click on the name of any item, to access the content inside.

 Click, drag, and drop items to re-order them.
 Items can be dragged around within a folder, or over to a different folder on the sidebar.